-Michigan Governor Gretchen Whitmer has joined with governors from 11 other states on the federally facilitated exchange to urge the federal government to reopen the Affordable Care Act health insurance marketplace in light of the COVID-19 pandemic.
+Michigan Governor Gretchen Whitmer has joined with governors from 11 other states on the federally facilitated exchange to urge the federal government to reopen the Affordable Care Act health insurance marketplace in light of the COVID-19 pandemic so Michigan residents who have lost insurance or who are without insurance can access coverage.
 For the 38 states that use the federally-facilitated Healthcare.gov marketplace, including Michigan, only the federal government can open the marketplace to provide for a new open enrollment period.

 - Editor’s note, April 21, 2020: CMS has just updated healthcare.gov with a new webpage that includes information on special enrollment periods resulting from loss of employer-based coverage, assesses eligibility for programs like Medicaid and CHIP, and gives consumers seeking to initiate a special enrollment period more flexibility when submitting documents to be verified.

 For those with employer-sponsored health insurance, the Affordable Care Act does allow for a special enrollment period if insurance is lost as a result of a job loss.
 Those who lose health insurance following a job loss have 60 days to apply for this coverage.
 However, individuals who lose their jobs, but do not already have health insurance, are not able to participate in this special enrollment period.